bgawalt/marions_wish/README.md

 I'm also not great with timezones, which is not so big a risk factor.
 But I should consider where and how `pytz.normalize` is appropriate with the datetime arithmetic used here.
 Fun read: https://tommikaikkonen.github.io/timezones/

+Also: There's a naive-vs-aware datetime comparison somewhere in the code!
+It goes away if you always include an explicit timelock line before any lines of dialogue.